Alex Cosh is the news editor of The Maple.

 Adam D.K.
 King is an assistant professor in Labour Studies at the University of Manitoba.

 Davide Mastracci is the opinion editor at The Maple.
 He was previously the managing editor at Passage.

-Nora Loreto is a columnist at The Maple.
-She is the author of 'Spin Doctors: How Media and Politicians Misdiagnosed the COVID-19 Pandemic.'
+Nora Loreto is the author of 'Spin Doctors: How Media and Politicians Misdiagnosed the COVID-19 Pandemic.'